forestgrape/coronavirus/index.md

 > Even though I wasn't asymptomatic, diagnosis was not obvious at first.
 Partly due to lack of respiratory symptoms - not a single cough if I recall correctly - and the supposed low prior probability according to official prelevance and partly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for one to two days.
 A temperature increase was there too - up to 35.5 - 36.5 from my normal range at rest 34.5 - 35.
 But since I didn't record the temperature systematically before, the temperature measurements around 36 degrees were more calming instead of ringing the bells.
 Symptoms faded.
 Later, there was a strange sticky feeling in the chest starting a day after an intense sport session - at this point I started seriously considering Covid.
 Counting everything up it likely was Covid-19 and the sport session likely gave the viruses opportunity to spread within the lungs.
 Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterwards, so the immune system likely not had enough time and resources to control the viruses.

 Covid-19 is different from a common respiratory disease.
 It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
 Early symptoms can be some chill (because the body is increasing the temperature to fight the viruses) or some strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
 Feeling tired, energy-less and having an increased recovery time after sports are indications too.
 However these symptoms are not specific to Covid-19, they can have other causes: Cold air, having eaten something rotten or not having had enough sleep.
 These early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
-Coughing is typical too, the body wants to get rid of the virues in lower respiratory tract.
+Coughing is typical too, the body wants to get rid of the virues in the respiratory tract.
 Later symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
-Diarrhoea can be both start early and later on and can outlast the respiratory infection by days or even weeks.
+Diarrhoea can both start early and later on and can outlast the respiratory infection by days or even weeks.
 If most of the symptoms are observed in the described order it is/was likely Covid-19.

 ### symptoms
 [in work]
 * Only a slightly increased temperature, often below 38 degrees, has been observed in many patients ([Zhang](#zhang), [Wong](#wong), [Zhong](#zhong)).
 The increase can be as low as one degree: going up from 35 to 36 if measured on the forehead.

+<p id="monitor-and-control">-----</p>

 # Thoughts on Monitor and Controlling Sars-CoV-2
 This section extends and   [Public Advices and Suggestions](#public-advice) section.

 ## Protection Measures
-The following relies on the assumption that the main transmission of Sars-Cov-2 is airborne (either aerosol or dry form transmission) for which there is strong evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
-As described in the final section of the proposal [Metaphor and Measures](#metaphor-and-measures), dry form transmission can be thought smoke like.
-So for protection measures non-smokers protections are a guideline.
+The following relies on the assumption that the main transmission of Sars-Cov-2 is airborne (either aerosol or dry form transmission), which is not yet confirmed, even though there is evidence as described in [Proposal of a Dry Form Transmission Model](#transmission-models).
+As described in the final section of the proposal [Metaphor and Measures](#metaphor-and-measures), dry form transmission can be thought smoke like and aerosol/droplet is similar to avoiding somebody's reek of alcohol.
+For the first non-smokers protections are a guideline.
+For the latter distancing works well.

 ### support immune protection
-Completely avoiding smoke is hard.
-Even in laboratory settings it is hard to completely avoid viruses Sars-CoV-2.
-There were cases of infection in labs and some countries even discouraged autopsys.
+Completely avoiding Sars-CoV-2 can be as hard as avoiding dust and smoke.
+This is hard.
+Even in laboratory settings it is difficult to completely avoid Sars-CoV-2.
+There were cases of infection in labs and some countries even discouraged autopsys[citations in work].
 Outsides, once the virus is widespread, this is nearly impossible.
-Therefore the most important defence mechanism available is a good immune system.
-So the measures should take this into account and support the overall immune protection of the humanity worldwide.
+Therefore the most important protection available is a good immune system.
+Even vaccines - once available - just can prepare the immune system and not replace it.
+So the measures should focus to support the overall immune protection of humanity.
+That's good anyway, there's much more than Covid-19.

 * reduce stress and provide settings to focus on health:
     - affordable life including basic health care